 Take the Pressure Off

-As strange as it may sound, being able to vent water is an essential part in keeping your water heater healthy.
+As strange as it may sound, being able to vent water is an essential part of keeping your water heater healthy.
 Discharge it a couple of times per year by quickly pressing the valve a couple of times.
-Check afterwards to make certain that there is no leak around the valve.
-If it is – call us for a quick inspection.
+Check afterward to make certain that there is no leak around the valve.
+If it is – calls us for a quick inspection.
 Small problems can be fixed with ease!

 Keep the Tank from Getting an Upset Stomach

 Water, more precisely the impurities in it, slowly damage modern iron water tanks.
 To prevent this from happening, something called a “sacrificial anode rode” is inserted into the tank.
 It dissolves first, protecting the tank.
 The anode rod typically lasts five years, but it can be changed before then if you feel like it is getting too corroded to do its job.

 Your Water Heater Sucks Up Dirt Like a Vacuum